BOZOAHH/FEROUYA/README.md

 This repository contains the port of Forge Emulator, a fork of Dolphin, for 32-bit and 64-bit Android devices, specifically being ported to the OUYA gaming console.

 ## Overview

 Forge Emulator is a highly optimized fork of the Dolphin Emulator, which is designed to run on Android devices.
-This project aims to bring the power of Forge Emulator to the OUYA, an Android-based gaming console.
-This is a revolutionary effort to bring high-quality emulation to the OUYA platform, allowing users to enjoy their favorite GameCube and Wii games on this unique device.
+This project aims to bring the power of Forge Emulator to the OUYA, an Android-based gam[...]

 ## Features